 You overspend on entertainment.

-Spend no more than 10 percent of your monthly net income on entertainment.
-Entertainment includes vacations, hotels, recreational travel, restaurants, bars, movies, theater, toys, games, entertainment equipment such as TVs and speakers, etc. Most who struggle financially spend far more than 10 percent on entertainment.
+Spend no more than 10% of your monthly net income on entertainment.
+Entertainment includes vacations, hotels, recreational travel, restaurants, bars, movies, theater, toys, games, entertainment equipment such as TVs and speakers, etc. Most who struggle financially spend far more than 10% on entertainment.
 These individuals have a live-for-today mindset, which may sound appealing, but that mindset becomes tricky if you live a long life.
 Plan on living a long, financially secure life and reduce your entertainment spending today.

 Self-made millionaires make a habit of saving.
 The more you can save at an early age, the more wealth you’ll accumulate.
-Ninety-four percent of the self-made millionaires in my study developed the habit of saving 20 percent of their income during their pre-millionaire years.
+Ninety-four % of the self-made millionaires in my study developed the habit of saving 20% of their income during their pre-millionaire years.

 During my research, I uncovered a unique savings process used by millionaires; I call it the Bucket System Savings Strategy.
 Here’s how you can use it:

 To make this bucket system work, you need to establish the overall amount of savings you will set aside each pay period.
-For example, let’s say you decide to save 20 percent of your net paycheck.
-You would then want to allocate this 20 percent into each bucket as follows:
+For example, let’s say you decide to save 20% of your net paycheck.
+You would then want to allocate this 20% into each bucket as follows:

 This is where the rubber meets the road: implementation.
-Direct the above savings amounts into each bucket account via automatic withdrawal from your net pay.
-You will need to instruct your payroll company to automate the funding for each of the four bucket accounts.
+Direct the above savings amounts into each bucket account via automatic transfers between accounts.

 If you want to be financially independent one day, you must make living below your means a habit.
-One way to do that is to force yourself to live within 80 to 90 percent of your monthly net income by automating the savings process.
-If you can’t set aside 10 to 20 percent of your monthly net pay, set aside something, even just 5 percent.
+One way to do that is to force yourself to live within 80-90% of your monthly net income by automating the savings process.
+If you can’t set aside 10-20% of your monthly net pay, set aside something, even just 5%.
 The key is to get into the habit of saving.
 You can increase your savings down the road as your income rises.

 Knowing where your money goes gives you control over your finances.
-You may find you are paying for things you don’t use—club memberships or subscriptions, for example.
+You may find you are paying for things you don’t use—gym memberships or streaming subscription services, for example.
 Also, many expenses can change over time.